SoftUni-Internal/interactive-content/EN/01-Components/04-Data-Binding-And-Templates.md

 # Binding Attributes

-It is recommended setting an element property with a property binding whenever possible.
+It is a recommendation, setting an element property with a property binding whenever possible.

-If there is no an element property to bind use **attribute binding**.
+If there is no element property to bind, use **attribute binding**.

 Attribute binding syntax is similar to property binding, but instead of an element property between brackets, use the name of the attribute with the prefix **attr**, followed by a **dot**.